Topportunities at the LHC: Rare Top Decays with Light Singlets: Conclusion

 The Large Hadron Collider, having achieved in its infancy huge success as a discovery machine, is maturing into a precision machine for its next decades of cutting-edge exploration into the structure of matter.
 Rare decays of top quarks offer an exciting window into potential deviations from Standard Model physics, either with flavor-changing effects or in the observation of new light singlets.

 To set up the framework of our study, we parameterized the interaction relevant to the rare decay of the top quark by a set of EFT operators, including all pertinent ones up to dimension six.
-We then described the decay final states, including the ones with only SM particles, and those including an additional singlet.
+We then described the FCNC decay final states, including the ones with only SM particles, and those including an additional singlet.
 In both of these cases, there are channels with a large number of signal events at the HL-LHC, leading to great discovery potential.
+While we focused only on rare top decays, single top quark production offers additional sensitivity.

-We then focused on the case of light singlet scalars, fermions, or vector bosons.
+We then concentrated on the case of light singlet scalars, fermions, or vector bosons.
 To get an overview of the possible experimental signatures, we distinguished three different cases: promptly decaying singlets, long-lived singlets, and stable singlets.
 We discussed under which conditions each of these possibilities can be realized.
 Depending on the concrete operator inducing the exotic top-quark decay, the light singlets can be long-lived resulting in interesting experimental signatures.
 We also qualitatively discussed complementary constraints from flavor physics and electroweak precision measurements.
+While these can provide strong constraints on particular operators, they do not exclude any of the rare top decay signatures.
+More generally, the flavour and electroweak constraints should be considered only as a guide, since the full UV model may well contain additional BSM particles contributing to these observables.

 In this initial work, our intent has been to point to these opportunities in general, and there are many avenues for future work.
-As highlighted above, the large number of rare top decays possible with dimension-six operators raises the prospect of even higher-dimensional operators still being usefully probed.
+As highlighted above, the large number of rare FCNC top decays possible with dimension-six operators raises the prospect of even higher-dimensional operators still being usefully probed.
 It would be useful to understand more precisely all the possible final state signatures, and to ensure that experimental searches exist for all the useful cases.
 Finally, it would also be interesting to make further contact with particular ultraviolet models where one could understand in more detail the effects of complementary constraints from flavor physics and other possible correlated signatures.